What if I don’t have anything to say in therapy?

 Like drawing, I encourage clients (if they want) to scribble down any words that comes to mind.
 This relates to ‘free association’ (I had to put in a bit of psychobabble in there), but from a written point of view.
 You would be surprised what things can come out of this activity.

 As I predominantly work with teachers and parents, these techniques are useful when dealing with children.
 From the 6 year old that might have limited vocabulary to truly express how they feel about a traumatic experience to your 14 year old daughter that is always telling you “you don’t understand!”

 Hi, I am LaToya.

-I provide weekly counselling in South London (Camberwell and Sydenham), alongside offering clients online counselling sessions.
+I provide weekly counselling in London Bridge and Camberwell, alongside online counselling sessions.

 Want to learn more about how I can help you?
 Book a FREE 15 minute consultation and together we can start to get your life and relationships back on track.

 Disclaimer: This post is for educational purposes only and is not a replacement for counselling and psychotherapy.
 If you require counselling sessions, please feel free to contact me for an appointment or search for a local therapist on either BACP, Psychology Today or Counselling Directory's website.